lcnde/javascript-weather-app/README.md

 ```
 To bundle the code.

-If you plan to clone the repository and make changes to it, while you code run
+If you plan to make changes to the code run
 ```
-$ nom run watch
+$ npm run watch
 ```
-This way the code inside `main.js` will update itself while you work inside `index.js`.
+This way the code inside `main.js` will update itself while you work inside `index.js`, so you will not have to run the build everytime you make a change.